 LOVE SEEKS NOTHING!!!
 It only wants for others what they want for themselves, whether it continues to include us or not.

 For most of us, when we say the words “I Love You” we’re really saying, “I love the way you make me feel.”
 In other words, we’re simply acknowledging the quality of our own emotions in response to another person.

 At this point, our ego, which always needs validation, applies a story to these feelings; one that needs to feel “set apart,” unique, or special in the eyes of someone else.
 As lovers, just as when we were children, our two individuals appease one another (positive reinforcement) and indulge in one another, never realizing that the only relationship they’re ever having is the relationship they’re having with themselves, within themselves.

-Lacking this self-awareness, we look out side ourselves for people we can glob onto.
-This “Crazy lil’ Thing Called Love” is highly addictive, and like any other drug, when we indulge in it, we dangle ourselves precariously between bliss and annihilation, because the love for ourselves is now tethered to someone that at any moment can walk out of our lives and unfortunately take our sense of self-worth with them.
-We’ve unwittingly reduce that person down to our “drug of choice” and will subsequently experience withdraw symptoms in their absence.
+Lacking this self-awareness, we look outside ourselves for souls we can glob onto.
+This “Crazy lil’ Thing Called Love” is highly addictive, and like any other drug, when we indulge in it, we dangle ourselves precariously between bliss and annihilation, because the love and grandiose appraisal we have of ourselves is now tethered to someone that at any moment can walk out of our lives and unfortunately take our imported sense of self-worth with them.
+We’ve unwittingly reduce our lover down to our “drug of choice” and will subsequently experience withdraw symptoms in their absence.